mautic/developer-documentation-new/docs/plugins/config.rst

     * - ``route``
       - conditional
       - string
       - Name of the :ref:`Routing config items<route>` for this item.
-Leave undefined if the item is a placeholder for a submenu.
+Leave undefined if the item is a placeholder for a sub-menu.
     * - ``routeParameters``
       - no
       - array